CHARACTER CREATION

 Backstories work best when they establish a sentimental connection between a player and their character.
 Writing a backstory is something you do for yourself because you're inspired or it helps you understand the character.
 The game master will not write backstories for players.

 Align your backstory with the campaign.
 Your backstory should match the tone, theme, and the focus of your game’s current setting.
-Please do not write a backstory that begins outside the scope of your campaign.
+Do not write a backstory that begins outside the scope of your campaign.

 The primary goal of a backstory should be to provide a clear and understandable reason why your character is going to opt into the game master's adventure.
 Explain why your character became a hero.
 What pushed your character to leave their old life behind?